CRM defined.

 How are CRMs used?

 The way CRMs are used varies widely from business to business.
 Some businesses use their CRM like a simple Rolodex.
 They will put all of their contacts in the CRM – but just basic demographic info.
-Then when they need a phone number, or need to look up an address, they will go to the CRM to find it.
+Then, when they need a phone number or look up an address, they will go to CRM to find it.
 This is not a bad way to start out using CRM software – and it’s still miles ahead of those business owners who are still using pen and paper!

 Most businesses will use a CRM more traditionally and use more of the system’s functionality.
-They will use the CRM software system to keep notes about each customer – set up to to-do’s and reminders – keep track of client’s birthdays using the online birthday calendar – and separate their contacts into categories: like prospective customers, current customers, and past customers.
+They will use the CRM software system to keep notes about each customer – set up to-do’s and reminders – keep track of clients’ birthdays and separate their contacts into categories: prospective customers, current customers, and past customers.

 Then you have those super-users.
 These folks will rely on the CRM software system much more heavily.
 They will use the CRM to automate their internal workflows, capture new leads with landing pages, set up autoresponder campaigns, build sales funnels, track every detail in a transaction, and more.